Chapter 3. I want a semi-auto.

 The double-action only semi-autos have a revolver type pull, relatively long and relatively heavy, but it is consistent.

 Semi-autos also come in five different sizes, again depending on how you slice it.
 There is the smallest variety, the pocket pistols, like the Walther PPK and smaller.
 Then you have the medium frame single column magazine, like the S&W 39 series, the Kahr, or the SIG 239.
 These are a 9mm / .40 cal frame with a single column magazine.
 If you have small hands, these are the way to go.
-They hold less rounds than the double-column magazines, but you can grip the weapon properly.
+They hold less rounds than the double-column magazines, but you can grip the weapon properly if you do not have big hands.
 You will never be able to shoot a weapon well that does not fit your hand.

 Next up in size is the large frame single-column magazines, such as the Colt .45 auto.
 These hold between 7 and 10 rounds usually, depending on the caliber.